 I’m totally pumped to finally be able to share with you all my newest project.
-DIY buffet shelves are actually a really easy project to tackle by yourself or with the help of someone else.
-First, we started with the local lumberyard and picked up some barnwood boards for our table and used the leftover lumber to make our shelves.
+DIY farmhouse shelves are actually a really easy project to tackle by yourself or with the help of someone else.
+First, we started with the local lumberyard and picked up some wooden barnwood boards for our table and used the leftover lumber to make our open shelves.
 I’ll link below the decor items, brackets, and the stain and sealant we used to complete this project.

-After using what I had I took a trip to target to fill in the missing spots then a quick trip to the Home Depot to grab a couple house plants.
+After using what I had, I took a trip to target to fill in the missing spots then a quick trip to the Home Depot to grab a couple house plants.

 Be sure to share with me on Instagram your finished project to be featured in my stories at the @thefarmhouselife

 amazon Shelf Bracket

 TargetSmall Crate Wire Basket